lambdamusic/Ontospy/docs/index.md

 -   You love the command line and would never leave it no matter what.

 > note: Ontospy does not offer any ontology-editing features, nor it can be used to interrogate a triplestore.

+## Misc

+If you are using El Capitan your installation line probably will look like this

+    > sudo pip install ontospy -U --user python

+This is due to the new [System Integrity Protection](https://support.apple.com/en-us/HT204899), more info on this [stackoverflow post](http://stackoverflow.com/questions/33234665/upgrading-setuptools-on-osx-el-capitan)

 ## Quick Links: